 - Inventory/Survey – An inventory is basically a detailed look at each of the buildings, structures, monuments, objects, landscape features and burial grounds in the community.
 A survey form contains a black and white photo, a map, an architectural description and a brief history of the property.
 Inventory forms are used constantly by local historical commissions and the Massachusetts Historical Commission for a variety of preservation planning activities.

-- Advocacy – Historical Commissions are advocates for historical resources as they advise the Board of Selectmen on all matters impacting historic resources.
+- Advocacy – Historical Commissions are advocates for historical resources as they advise the Select Board on all matters impacting historic resources.

 - Public Education -Are residents in Maynard aware of the unique history, buildings and landscapes located in their own community?
 Educating the public about local historical resources raises awareness and support for the Historical Commission responsibilities and goals.
 Slide shows, newspaper articles, library displays, walking tours and brochures are just a few examples of public education.